avspyros/text-switcher/README.md

 # text-switcher

-A simple tool for converting text.
+A simple tool for converting text, made with React.

 ## Available Functionality: